Chapter 4723-27 Medication Administration by Certified Medication Aide

 (17) Violation of any restrictions placed on a medication aide certificate by the board;

-(18) Failure to use infection control and standard blood and body fluid precautions including those set forth in Chapter 4723-20 of the Administrative Code;
+(18) Failure to use universal and standard precautions including those set forth in Chapter 4723-20 of the Administrative Code;

 (19) Engaging in activities that exceed those permitted under sections 4723.61 to 4723.69 of the Revised Code or this chapter;